EmelyMachete/UserAuthenticationSystem/README.md

 - Authentication: ASP.NET Core Identity
 - ORM: Entity Framework Core
 - Database: SQL Server
-- Architecture: Model–View–Controller (MVC)
+- Architecture: Model-View-Controller (MVC)

 ## System Design and Engineering Decisions
 - ASP.NET Core Identity is used to avoid custom authentication logic and reduce security risk
-- Authorization attributes are applied to enforce protected routes consistently
+- Authorization attributes are applied consistently to enforce protected routes
-- Identity data is persisted using Entity Framework Core migrations to maintain schema consistency
+- Identity data is persisted using Entity Framework Core migrations to maintain schema integrity
-- Security-sensitive logic is delegated to framework-tested components
+- Security-sensitive operations are delegated to framework-tested components

 ## Assumptions and Limitations
 - Single-tenant authentication model
-- No role-based authorization or policies
+- No role-based authorization or access policies
 - No email verification or password recovery workflows
 - No external identity providers

 ## What I Would Improve Next
 - Role-based authorization and access policies
-- Email verification and password reset flows
+- Email verification and password reset workflows
 - Account lockout and advanced security configuration
-- External identity provider integration
+- External identity provider integration (OAuth)

 ## Outcome
-This project demonstrates responsible and correct implementation of authentication using established frameworks, with a focus on security, correctness, and maintainability.
+This project demonstrates responsible implementation of authentication using ASP.NET Core Identity, with an emphasis on security, correctness, and maintainability.

 ## 📸 Screenshots